 We are at the threshold of a transition towards a new, circular system.
 We operate according to these five guiding principles:

 Gispen is a leading innovator in the field of circular interior design.
 We take responsibility for our business operations by using as few raw materials as possible.
 From product design to return flows, we focus on (re)use and functionality; materials and components serve multiple functions and are reusable in our production process.
 We also involve our suppliers in the principles of reuse.
 We keep track of the products that are used by Gispen clients.

-Gispen has formulated five focal points for the purpose of achieving its ambition.
+Gispen has formulated focal points for the purpose of achieving this ambition.